Infinitesimal calculations in fundamental groups: Introduction

-To serve different backgrounds, we offer the following guide for a first pass through the paper.
-We hope this is in particular helpful for readers not experienced with topics such as the bar complex, Thom forms, and the Malcev Lie algebra, the first two of which are elaborated in the Appendix.
+To serve readers of different backgrounds, we offer the following guide for a first pass through the paper.
+We hope this is in particular helpful for readers not experienced with topics such as the bar complex, Thom forms, or the Malcev Lie algebra, the first two of which are elaborated in the Appendix.
 We suggest that such a reader first take their time with Sections~\ref{combalg}~and~\ref{geomtop}.
-Then they could go to the first part of Appendix~\ref{basicbar} to learn the basics of the bar construction.
-One can, for a first reading, substitute the bar complex for the Harrison complex for a basic understanding, and so at this point proceed right to Definition~\ref{Hopf}.
-From there, if a reader is familiar with de\,Rham theory \cite{BottTu}, they could review properties of Thom forms in Theorem~\ref{Thom}.
-(If a reader does not have experience with de\,Rham cohomology, they could still follow if they are willing to believe that submanifolds can define cochains with pullback being preimage, product being intersection, and coboundary being boundary.)
-With the bar complex and Thom forms on hand, a reader is prepared for the critical central example of Section~\ref{FreeCase}, which shows explicitly how the formal framework of ``pull-back, weight reduce, evaluate'' leads to counting intersections of a loop with submanifolds, accounting for order and orientation.
-For handlebodies this in turn leads to letter braiding as introduced in Section~\ref{combalg}, establishing our theory for free groups.
-From there, a reader could go to the Examples of Section~\ref{examples}, perhaps after reading further about constructing four-manifold thickenings of two-complexes in Appendix~\ref{sec:MG} so that one can understand more of the details of Section~\ref{CurveForms}.
-Finally, a first pass could end with a view of the Lifting Criterion in Section~\ref{LiftingCriterion}, as motivation for the Lie coalgebraic formulation we employ.
-A second reading could then go linearly through the paper, learning basics of the Harrison complex and Lie coalgebras, which underlie our sharp theorem statements, and following the full arguments in standard logical order.
+After that, they could go to the first part of appendix~\ref{basicbar} to learn the basics of the bar construction.
+From there, a reader who is familiar with de\,Rham theory \cite{BottTu} could review properties of Thom forms in Theorem~\ref{Thom}.
+(If a reader does not have experience with de\,Rham cohomology, they could still follow if they are willing to believe that submanifolds can define cochains with `pullback' being preimage, `product' being intersection, and `coboundary' being boundary.)
+With the bar complex and Thom forms on hand, a reader is prepared for the critical central example of Section~\ref{FreeCase}, which shows explicitly how the formal framework of ``pull-back, weight-reduce, evaluate'' leads to counting intersections of a loop with submanifolds, accounting for order and orientation.
+For handlebodies, this in turn leads to letter braiding as introduced in Section~\ref{combalg}, establishing our theory for free groups.
+From there, a reader could go to the Examples of Section~\ref{examples}.
+Finally, a first pass could end with a view of the Lifting Criterion in Section~\ref{sec:lifting}, as motivation for the Lie coalgebraic formulation we employ.

-{We would like to thank Greg Friedman, who provided valuable feedback, as well as the family of the second author, who shared some of his private work with us after his untimely passing.}
+{We would like to thank Greg Friedman, who provided valuable feedback, as well as the family of the second author, who shared some of his private work with us after his untimely passing.
+We also thank Richard Hain for offering his perspective and helping us understand the context in which our work resides.}